Punjab And Haryana HC Grants Bail To AAP MLA In Rape Case

-The Punjab and Haryana High Court granted bail to AAP MLA Harmeet Singh Pathanmajra in a rape case, ordering him to surrender his passport and report to the police, raising questions about the nature of the alleged victim's long-term relationship with him.
+The Punjab and Haryana High Court granted bail to AAP MLA Harmeet Singh Pathanmajra in a rape case, under the conditions that he surrender his passport and report to the police regularly.

 Key Points